-"Home Care" ideas are great ways to prevent or significantly reduce plaque and tartar accumulation, however they will not remove existing tartar or treat established gingivitis and periodontal disease.
-The only way to effectively treat established dental disease is with a professional cleaning of the teeth under general anesthesia.
+The only way to effectively treat ESTABLISHED dental disease is with a professional cleaning of the teeth under general anesthesia.
 Some pets may require additional treatment such as a root canal or extractions.
 Your pet's annual physical examination includes an assessment of oral and dental health and recommendations for appropriate treatment.

-Without intervention, the majority of pets will accumulate plaque (a sticky, yellowish substance made up of bacteria and food debris) on the teeth.
-Plaque hardens into tartar which is is followed by gingivitis, an inflammation of the gums.
-Left untreated this will progress to periodontal disease or a loss of the bony structures around the tooth.

-Not only is dental disease associated with bad breath and tooth loss, it can be a significant source of pain and infection for your pet.
+- Without intervention, most pets will accumulate plaque (a sticky, yellowish substance made up of bacteria and food debris) on the teeth.
+Plaque hardens into tartar followed by gingivitis, an inflammation of the gums.
+Left untreated this will progress to periodontal disease or a loss of the bony structures around the tooth. - Not only is dental disease associated with bad breath and tooth loss, it can be a significant source of pain and infection for your pet.
 Bacteria associated with dental disease can travel elsewhere in the body through the bloodstream and can cause life threatening infections in organs such as the heart and kidneys.